 Finally, every car has a transponder attached to its bodywork.
 Transponders have microchips encoded with a unique ID number assigned to a driver’s number, then an antenna for transmission of data.
 When the transponder receives the signal that it’s eligible to overtake, the light pops on (or there’s a beep) and it’s up to the driver to activate DRS and make his move.

-Formula One cars might be the fastest on the planet, but that’s some seriously fast data.
+F1 cars might be the fastest on the planet, but that’s some seriously fast data.